City of Santa Clara

 Citywide Water Use Restrictions and Prohibitions

-Per Section 1.C of the City’s Potable and Recycled Water System Rules and Regulations, the following restrictions and prohibitions are in effect at all times:
+Per Section 1.C of the City’s Potable and Recycled Water System Rules and Regulations, the following are in effect at all times:

 Prohibited for All Water Users

-- Irrigating landscape between the hours of 9 a.m. and 6 p.m.
+- Watering landscape during the day between the hours of 9 a.m. and 6 p.m. with overhead sprinklers or spray heads

-- Runoff: water flowing on City sidewalks, gutters and/or streets
+- Runoff: water flowing on City sidewalks, gutters or streets

 - Washing any paved surfaced like driveways or sidewalks

-- Washing any vehicle using a hose without an operating automatic shut-off nozzle
+- Washing any vehicle using a hose without an automatic shut-off nozzle

-- Water waste from broken, defective or leaking plumbing, fire system or irrigation system
+- Water waste from broken, faulty or leaking plumbing, fire system or irrigation system

 - Open faucet, hose bib or spigot

-- Outdoor watering during or within 48 hours of measurable precipitation
+- Outdoor watering during or within 48 hours of rain that can be measured

 Prohibited for Businesses, Construction & Restaurants